By: Heather Keys

 Monodendri

-Monodendri is a beautiful village located amidst the mountains, characterized by its stone mansions, slate roofs, and elegant courtyards.
-Monodendri is also home to the historical Monastery of St. Paraskevi, perched on the edge of the Vikos Gorge and offering gorgeous canyon views.
+Monodendri is characterized by its stone mansions, slate roofs, and elegant courtyards.
+Monodendri is also home to the historical Monastery of St. Paraskevi, located on the edge of the Vikos Gorge, with gorgeous canyon views.

 Vikos

 Near the entrance of the Vikos Gorge, the village of Vikos is an ideal base for exploring the surrounding natural attractions.
-The town has traditional stone houses, a laid-back atmosphere, and beautiful views of the surrounding landscape.
+The town has traditional stone houses and beautiful views of the surrounding landscape.

 Kipi